NixOS/nix-constitutional-assembly/constitution.md

 The list of automatically eligible voters is made public.

 People not automatically eligible then have some time to send a request to the EC, which can then make an exception and approve them as voters.
-This is for people whose official contributions are not visible in the NixOS GitHub organisation, such as:
+This is for people whose official contributions are not all visible in the NixOS GitHub organisation, but have contributed roughly the equivalent of 25 commits, also counting contributions such as:
-- Official event organisers and speakers
+- Participation in official teams
+- Infrastructure maintenance
+- Organisation of official events
-- Maintainers of official third-party accounts (e.g. social media)
+- Maintenance of official third-party accounts (e.g. social media)
 - etc.

 After the decisions on exception requests are made, the list of approved requests is also made public.